publiccodenet/publiccode.net/who-we-are/careers/index.md

 # Careers

-Join our mission to enable public-purpose software and policy that is open and collaborative.
+Join us in enabling public-purpose software and policy that is open and collaborative.

 ## Open positions